just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

     <p></p>
     </div>

-    <p><span class="hover vocab yui-wk-div" data-id='Malware'>Malware</span> can spread by email attachments, downloading from sites that are not reputable, network connections from infected computers, and copying infected files from computer to computer on portable memory.
+    <p><span class="hover vocab yui-wk-div" data-id='malware'>Malware</span> can spread by email attachments, downloading from sites that are not reputable, network connections from infected computers, and copying infected files from computer to computer on portable memory.
 So don’t click or open anything where you don’t know the source.
 A computer that is infected may stop working, display strange messages, delete files, be controlled by others, steal personal information and infect other computers.
-Recent <b><span class="hover vocab yui-wk-div" data-id='ransomware'>ransomware</span></b> attacks encrypt and lock computer systems until a ransom is paid.</p>
+Recent <span class="hover vocab yui-wk-div" data-id='ransomware'>ransomware</span> attacks encrypt and lock computer systems until a ransom is paid.</p>
     <p>Computer <span class="hover vocab yui-wk-div" data-id='virus'>virus</span> and <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> <b>scanning software</b> can protect a computing system against infection.
 Many operating systems like Windows come with their own free <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> scanners like Windows Defender.
 It is very important to auto-update the <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> scanning software with  newly discovered <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> signatures.
 Explore the <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> scanner on your computer.
 Regular software updates help to fix errors that would compromise a computing system.
 All real-world systems have errors or design flaws that can be exploited. </p>
     <h3>Unauthorized Access</h3>
     <p>Criminals can gain unauthorized access to computing systems in many ways by exploiting the users and the staff of the system.
 They can gain access through <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> or by stealing or cracking passwords or hacking in through unprotected areas. </p>
-    <p><b><span class="hover vocab yui-wk-div" data-id='Phishing'>Phishing</span></b> is a common technique that is used to trick a user into providing personal information usually through email.
+    <p><span class="hover vocab yui-wk-div" data-id='phishing'>Phishing</span> is a common technique that is used to trick a user into providing personal information usually through email.
 That personal information can then be used to access sensitive online resources, such as bank accounts and emails.
 A malicious <span class="hover vocab yui-wk-div" data-id='phishing'>phishing</span> or <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> link can be disguised on a web page or in an email message.
 Watch the following <a href="https://www.youtube.com/watch?v=eWS8cYoj2oA" target="_blank">video</a> on <span class="hover vocab yui-wk-div" data-id='phishing'>phishing</span>. </p>

 .. youtube:: eWS8cYoj2oA
         :width: 650